 - If you are sick at all, (fever, cough, etc.) or have been exposed to someone who has or is being tested for COVID-19 in the last 14 days, please stay home and watch the service live on Facebook or once it’s posted online.

-- Chairs will be setup in the small gym for households to sit about six feet apart from other families for social distancing.
+- Chairs can be setup for households to sit about six feet apart from other households for social distancing.
+We are doing our best to help accommodate for social distancing.

 - Use hand sanitizer or wash hands with soap.
 We ask if you have a fever to take your temperature.
 If its over 100.4 we ask you stay at home and rest.

-- Follow all instructions given by leaders, ushers, and volunteers.
+- Follow all instructions given by leaders, volunteers, and the Lord.

 - Show love and respect for people with different opinions with both your words and actions.
 Our desire is to gather together and worship Jesus in spirit and in truth.

-Federal guidelines suggest Face Coverings be worn in public places during all phases of the pandemic.
-However, per Executive Order 20-81 there are legal exemptions for people who are unable to wear or tolerate a face covering due to medical or mental health conditions or other reasons.
+Federal guidelines suggest Face Coverings be worn in public places during all phases of the pandemic, and types of face coverings can include a paper or disposable mask, a cloth mask, a neck gaiter, a scarf, a bandanna, or a religious face covering.
+People can also use clear face shields, and those who are medically in the high risk category or feeling sick at anytime are encouraged to stay at home.
+Per Executive Order 20-81 there are legal exemptions for people who are unable to wear or tolerate a face covering due to medical or mental health conditions or other reasons.
 There are also situations in which a face covering may be removed, such as when eating or drinking, provided that social distancing is maintained.
 With the Executive Order, we are told not to confront a person about why they are not wearing a face covering and to not report the person to state or local authorities, including law enforcement.
 Instead, we are to ask the person to maintain social distance, if possible.
+We will extend grace to those who wear a mask and to those who are not, as our only desire is that everything we do, be done out of love and to the glory of God.
+We love you church family!

 Our Safety Checklists to Reopen for Church Services: